software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Tips for implementing the tasks:
 >
 > - You can implement a GET `/api/quizzes/{id}/answers` endpoint, which returns the quiz-related answers
-> - There are many chart libraries for React.
-One of such libraries is [@mui/x-charts](https://mui.com/x/react-charts/)

 {: .important-title }